Financial Planning

 We have explained what a financial planner is, so what makes them different to wealth managers?

-Well, wealth managers manage client portfolios under risk remits in isolation, whereas financial planners offer a more holistic approach to managing money which takes into account broader financial planning structures and objectives.
+Wealth managers manage client investments portfolios by just looking at risk levels (such as low, medium, high) in isolation, whereas financial planners offer a more holistic approach to managing money, taking into account broader financial planning structures and objectives.
 Wealth management is the broad term given to a service that focuses on investing and managing client’s ‘wealth’.
-Ordinarily this is not focused on financial planning, but on the firm offering the service, and can range from investment only to more broad services including tax, estate and retirement services being offered too.
+Ordinarily this is not focused on financial planning, but on the firm offering the service, and can range from investments only to more broad services including tax, estate and retirement services being offered too.

 Many ‘wealth managers’ now partner with financial planning firms, and it is becoming increasingly popular to see wealth management firms establishing their own financial planning arms, which for the investment management service provided, is only made available through their in-house investment management services.

-The line between financial planners and wealth managers is becoming blurred however, as now financial planning firms, such as The Private Office can also offer discretionary model portfolios and on the flipside wealth management firms are increasingly offering financial planning advice to complement their investment management services.
-This is why the terms are often used interchangeably.
+The line between financial planners and wealth managers is becoming blurred however, as now financial planning firms like The Private Office can also offer discretionary model portfolios.
+On the flipside, wealth management firms are increasingly offering financial planning advice to complement their investment management services; this is why the terms are often used interchangeably.

 You can find out more about the wealth management services that TPO provide here.